Now, Not Yet

 Now, Not Yet is the debut studio album by American band Half Alive, released through RCA Records on August 9, 2019.
-The songwriting process for the record began in 2015, before Half Alive was formed, during a challenge in which lead singer Josh Taylor would try to write 50 songs, and drummer Brett Kramer joined him on the project.
-After the band's formation and the release of their debut EP 3, bassist J Tyler Johnson was added to the band in 2017 and from then the trio would rent a number of Airbnbs to write the songs off the album until 2019.
+The songwriting process for the record began in 2015, before Half Alive was formed, during a challenge in which lead singer Josh Taylor would try to write 50 songs along with drummer Brett Kramer.
+After the band's formation and the release of their debut EP 3, bassist J Tyler Johnson was added to the band in 2017 and from then the trio would rent several Airbnbs to write the songs off the album until 2019.

-Upon release, Now, Not Yet was met with positive reviews, and secured placements on the US Heatseekers Albums, Alternative Albums and Rock Albums charts, including at number one on the former.
-The record was supported by six singles: "Still Feel", "Arrow", "Runaway", "Pure Gold", "OK OK?", and "Breakfast".
-The band embarked on a world tour in support of the album in 2019 from August to November.
+Upon release, Now, Not Yet was met with positive reviews, and secured placements on the US Heatseekers Albums, Alternative Albums, and Rock Albums charts, including at number one on the former.
+The record was supported by six singles: "still feel.", "arrow", "RUNAWAY", "Pure Gold", "ok ok?", and "BREAKFAST".
+The band embarked on a world tour in support of the album from August to November 2019.